mas4112/Front-End-Dev-Course/README.md

 # Front-End-Dev-Course
-This is the 1st course project of 'HTML' which I'm learning at coderstrust...,
+For 'Front End Developement Course' which I'm learning @coderstrust...,